developism-agency/eco-pallets/content/en/_index.md

       customers always receive high-quality, environmentally friendly, practical and convenient pallets with a long service life.
 We are experts in pallets and boxes.
 Contact us, and we will be happy to select products that can meet all the needs of your business!

       Today Eco Pallet is a modern production of the best wooden pallets standardized for European certification.
 We offer more than 50 types of non-standard pallets and other wooden products designed for a wide range of industries: from pharmaceuticals and food processing to oil and gas or transportation.
   image: /img/about-img.webp
   label: About us
+  stats:
+    palletsTitle: 100 000+
+    employeesTitle: 30+
+    palletsText: Number of produced pallets per month
+    employeesText: Number of employees of the company
 products:
   title: Large selection of goods and the ability to fulfill almost any order
   subtitle: Our mission is to provide our customers with the best solutions for